Gylfi Sigurðsson: Personal life

 In June 2019, Gylfi married Alexandra Ívarsdóttir, who had been Miss Iceland in 2008.
 They had been dating from 2010.
+Together they have two children.
 Through his sister, he is the uncle of Karólína Lea Vilhjálmsdóttir of the Iceland women's national football team.

 On 16 July 2021, he was arrested "on suspicion of child sex offences" and was released on bail while investigations continued, stated Greater Manchester Police (GMP) without naming the player.
 Everton stated that they "suspended a first-team player pending a police investigation", but did not confirm if it was the same player arrested by GMP.
 Icelandic newspaper Morgunblaðið reported that the player arrested for alleged child sex offences was Gylfi.
 Danish beverage State Energy, which had signed Gylfi only a month earlier, removed all advertising with his image on it.

 In October 2022, with Gylfi not charged but still under a travel ban, politician Njáll Trausti Friðbertsson said that he would discuss the player's case with the Foreign Affairs Committee.
 On 14 April 2023, Greater Manchester Police confirmed that no further action would be taken against Gylfi.
 Gylfi's lawyer said that the player would not sue British authorities over the investigation.